 Focus on friendly bacteria

 The research program will focus on the role of gut bacteria in IBD.
-Already, the team have grown almost 2500 bacteria and identified around 20 of these bacteria that associate with bowel damage to proceed with more in-depth research.
+Already, the team have grown more than 3000 bacteria and identified around 20 of these bacteria that associate with bowel damage to proceed with more in-depth research.

 “If we can understand how these key bacteria initiate the disease symptoms, this research has immense potential to change the paradigm of IBD treatment,” said Dr Pearson.

 The team hope their work will lead to more targeted treatments including improved faecal transplants, probiotics or immunomodulators.

 “Ultimately, through this work we will find new treatments that will reduce suffering, minimise hospital visits and reduce the need for surgery, optimising growth and psychosocial outcomes for young people,” said Dr Giles.